Logan-Fouts/Thesis/Code/Asset/README.md

 ```
 {
   paths: string[];
-  results: Record<string, string[]>;
+  groups: Record<string, string[]>;
 }
 ```

-where results is a record collection (Set) of paths that each image path point to what collection they would belong too
+where results is a record collection (Set) of paths that each image path point to what collection they would belong too.